-BlackCard launching a NEW WEBSITE in the coming months.
+In the coming days BlackCard will be launching a brand NEW website, Online E-Learning portal, An interactive library full of learning resources and our very own app.
+All of these exciting new initiatives will be available in the coming days.
 BlackCard working with Commonwealth Bank Group on developing a Cultural Capability Framework from an Aboriginal Terms of Reference (ATR).
 BlackCard Elders making headlines in the University sector.

 BlackCard have finalised our first ever Cultural Capability Framework which will guide the Commonwealth Bank Group with their recently launched “Elevate Reconciliation Action Plan’.
 The Framework is based on Aboriginal Terms of Reference (ATR) using Aboriginal Approaches to Knowledge, guided by the BlackCard elders.
 This exciting piece of work will be truly unique and possibly the first Institution in this country to adopt ATR across all the Business Units right across the Group.
 BlackCard are now busy implementing the Framework with a pilot being rolled out in two regions – Central Coast NSW in August and in Perth WA in September with Bank West.
 Keep watching this space as we develop our first ever “BlackCard Train the Trainer” package available early 2017.